wbeebe/EspressifProjects/v5/dualblink/README.md

 ## Configuration

-The ESP32-S3-DevKitC-1-N8R8 comes with an ESP32-S3-WROOM-1 SOC, 8 GB (N8) of flash and 8 GB (R8) of external RAM.
+The ESP32-S3-DevKitC-1-N8R8 comes with an ESP32-S3-WROOM-1 SOC, 8 MB (N8) of flash and 8 MB (R8) of external RAM.
 We’re going to configure some of the properties of the devkit to tell the software tool chain how much flash is present, and to enable the use of the external RAM.
 To do this we’re going to use `idf.py menuconfig`.

-Set the amount of flash from the default of 2 GB to 8 GB.
+Set the amount of flash from the default of 2 MB to 8 MB.
 1. At the top-level of menuconfig select Serial flasher config;
     - select Flash size (2 MB);
     - move down to 8 MB and select it, then return to the top of menuconfig.